High Performance Team

 Athlete and Parent Commitment

-Athletes and parents will commit to participate in at least two qualifying Cups in the USAT Junior Elite Series (participation in an invite-only ITU CAMTRI may be used towards meeting this commitment) with a goal of qualifying for and racing in the USAT Youth Elite and Junior Elite National Championship in West Chester, Ohio.
+Athletes and parents will commit to participate in at least two qualifying Cups in the USAT Junior Elite Series with a goal of qualifying for and racing in the USAT Youth Elite and Junior Elite National Championship in West Chester, Ohio.

-MC Elite practice groups in Maryland and Washington, D.C. will practice at least once per week January through August.
-Additional practices will be added during the Spring and Summer leading into key qualifying Cups.
+MC Elite will practice twice per week January through August.
+Additional practices may be added during the Spring and Summer leading into key qualifying Cups.
 Athletes will be provided with a standard training plan.
-Athlete-specific, custom training plans are available for an additional monthly fee.

-- January through August: In-person, coach-led practice Sunday morning or afternoon depending on practice group.
+- January through August: In person, coach led practice Sunday morning or afternoon.

-- January through August: Virtual, coach-led cycle training via Zwift one week night per week (time and day TBD based on athletes' schedules).
-See more information about Zwift below.
+- January through August: Virtual, coach led cycle training via Skype one day per week (time and day TBD based on athletes' schedules).

 Athletic and Equipment Prerequisites